MicrosoftDocs/cpp-docs/docs/standard-library/bitset-class.md

 ## Remarks
  Unlike the similar [vector\<bool> Class](../standard-library/vector-bool-class.md), the bitset class does not have iterators and is not a C++ Standard Library container.
 It also differs from vector\<bool> by being of some specific size that is fixed at compile time in accordance with the size specified by the template parameter **N** when the **bitset\<N\>** is declared.

  A bit is set if its value is 1 and reset if its value is 0.
-To flip or toggle a bit is to change its value from 1 to 0 or from 0 to 1.
-The **N** bits in a bitset are indexed by integer values from 0 to **N**Â -Â 1, where 0 indexes the first bit position and **N***Â* -Â 1 the final bit position.
+To flip or invert a bit is to change its value from 1 to 0 or from 0 to 1.
+The **N** bits in a bitset are indexed by integer values from 0 to **N** - 1, where 0 indexes the first bit position and **N** - 1 the final bit position.

 ### Constructors